Hans Carl von Carlowitz coins the term ‘sustainability’ – Nachhaltigkeit – in response to Saxony’s disappearing forests.

 India’s “CSR law” requires companies to give 2% of their profits to social causes.

-Corporate Citizenship Ltd. expands to the US west coast, opening an office in San Francisco.
+Corporate Citizenship expands to the West Coast of the United States, opening an office in San Francisco.

 The UK Modern Slavery Act is passed.
 It includes a clause requiring all large companies to publish an annual statement on the measures they are taking to address the risk of modern slavery in their supply chains.

-Corporate Citizenship Ltd. reaches its fourth continent, with the opening of an office in Santiago, Chile.
+Corporate Citizenship reaches its fourth continent, with the opening of its fifth international office, in Santiago, Chile.

 The Paris Climate Agreement sets a global goal of limiting global warming to below 2°C